 A: Blistering is a sign of significant damage, just like the blistering that follows a second degree thermal burn, says Kolner.
 Peeling follows inflammation during its healing stage.
 It is important to know that although the blistering, redness, pain and peeling from a sunburn eventually go away, the cellular damage and predisposition to skin cancer that the burn causes never go away.
 One blistering sunburn raises your risk of skin cancer, including potentially deadly melanoma.

 Q: True or false: Self-tanner protects the skin.

-A: False, says the American Cancer Society.
+.
 Self-tanners offer little protection from the damaging effects of UV radiation.
 Check the product label to see if the self-tanner provides any protection against the sun.
 Products with sunscreen would be effective for just a couple hours.
 In most cases, the safest bet is to keep using sunscreen and wearing protective clothing when heading outdoors.

 Q: True or false: Tanning beds prepare your skin for summer sun exposure.

 A: Also false, says the American Cancer Society.
 Getting a “base tan” in a tanning bed offers scarce protection against sunburn.
 A base tan could up your chances of getting burned because you may decide to be outdoors longer without adequate sun protection.
 Also, research shows that indoor tanning increases a person’s melanoma risk by 75 percent.

 Q: How can I avoid getting a sunburn?